Starbucks Makes Global Commitment to Hire 10,000 Refugees by 2022

-Specifically, in the U.S. through our veteran’s hiring commitment, we are ahead of schedule to hire 10,000 veterans and military spouses by 2018 and have already hired 36,000 people ages 16-24 through our Opportunity Youth hiring commitment.
+Specifically, in the U.S. through our veteran’s hiring commitment, we surpassed our goal to hire 10,000 veterans and military spouses by 2018 and have already hired over 50,000 people ages 16-24 through our Opportunity Youth hiring commitment.

 Partnering With Like-Minded Organizations